Matzo Ball Soup

 - Add the carrots and cooked matzo balls to the pot and simmer until the carrots are tender and the matzo balls are hot throughout, 20 to 30 minutes.
 You'll know the matzo balls are heated through when they float to the surface.
 Ladle the soup into bowls and sprinkle with fresh parsley or dill.

 - Freezer-Friendly Instructions: The soup and the matzo balls can be frozen separately for up to 3 months.
-Defrost the soup and the matzo balls in the refrigerator for 12 hours.
+Defrost the soup and the matzo balls in the refrigerator overnight.
 Reheat the soup on the stovetop over medium heat until hot.
 Once the soup is hot, add the matzo balls and simmer until the matzo balls are soft in the center and heated through, 20 to 30 minutes.

-- Note: If you don't have a 12-quart stock pot, use two smaller pots and a cut-up chicken, divided between the two pots.
-If you'd like to use the meat from the chicken in the soup, use a cut-up chicken and pull out the chicken breasts after simmering for 20 to 30 minutes; let cool slightly, pull the meat and reserve for the soup, then return the bones to the simmering broth.)
+- Note: If you'd like to use the meat from the chicken in the soup or other dishes, use a cut-up chicken and pull out the chicken breasts after simmering for 20 to 30 minutes; let them cool slightly, pull the meat and reserve, then return the bones to the simmering broth.
+This will prevent the meat from drying out.

 Nutrition Information